ShenggaoZhu/django-sortedone2many/README.rst

 a strong need sometimes, where ``SortedManyToManyField`` can come in handy.

 Imagine that you have a ``Category`` model and an ``Item`` model.
-Each item belongs to only one category, and each category has an ordered list of items.
+Each item belongs to only one category, and each category has an **ordered list of items**.
 To address this need, you can simply add a ``SortedOneToManyField`` (pointed to ``Item``) to the ``Category`` model.